 Effectively working with LDAP as an authentication mechanism for PostgreSQL typically requires extensive knowledge in both domains.
-While trying to be as complete yet succinct as possible, I’m detailing how to enable TLS between a PostgreSQL and the OpenLDAP server.
+While trying to be as complete yet succinct as possible, I am detailing how to enable TLS between PostgreSQL and the OpenLDAP server.

-Ironically, the most complicated aspect has nothing to do with either PostgreSQL or OpenLDAP but with the steps of creating and signing private keys and certificates.
+Ironically, the most complicated aspect has nothing to do with either PostgreSQL or OpenLDAP.
+It has to do with the steps of creating and signing private keys and certificates.

-Note: I had seriously thought about leaving out much of the OpenLDAP commands, but I figured it might benefit you if you’re like me since I don’t touch this very often.
+Note: I had seriously considered leaving out much of the OpenLDAP commands, but I figured it might benefit you if, like me, you do not touch this very often.

 The underlying assumptions are: